 If a match has to be cancelled due to a serious injury the match will be awarded as a walk over against the team who suffered the injury.
 If 50% or more of the game has been played, the score and result will stand at the point it was cancelled, if the team that cancelled are losing the game.
 There will be no refunds of match fees.

 5 points will be awarded for a win and 3 for a draw.
-1 point will be awarded to a losing team if they score 50% or more of the opponents score.
+1 point will be awarded to a losing team if they score more than 50% of the opponents score.
 0 points will be awarded to a losing team if they score less than 50% of the opponents score.

 A two up two down promotion and relegation system is in operation for all divisions.
 Teams equal on points at the end of the season will be separated by goal difference, followed by goals scored, followed by goals against.